RobertHenschel/HierarchyBrowserv2/Prompt.md

 4.2.
 If the unique ID fits, return the python script of that provider.
 5. In the PythonQT5 browser, enable the Parts by:
 5.1.
 After the GetInfo call, also call GetParts for the provider.
+5.1.1.
+Make sure that GetParts is not only called on first connecting to a provider, but also when switching from one provider to another.
 5.2.
 If parts are available, request them all.
 Put the python scripts into a directory with the name of the provider below the "Parts" directory.
 The Parts directory is at the same level where Resources is right now.
 5.3.
 Then for each Part, make an inventory for future use that notes down the ObjectClass that this Part applies to.
 6. Extend the context menu creation for each object in the PythonQT5 browser.